Azure/azure-sdk-for-js/packages/@azure/cognitiveservices-videosearch/README.md

-## An isomorphic javascript sdk for - VideoSearchAPIClient
+## An isomorphic javascript sdk for - VideoSearchClient

-This package contains an isomorphic SDK for VideoSearchAPIClient.
+This package contains an isomorphic SDK for VideoSearchClient.

 ### Currently supported environments